SimonIsCoding/push_swap/README.md

 > [!NOTE]
-> Useful information that users should know, even when skimming content.In this project, the subject was not very clear about the input numbers.
+> .In this project, the subject was not very clear about the input numbers.
 So I considered that if the number was positive, the user had to write it without any sign '+'.
 Like in the examples given.
 Otherwise, the program send 'Error'.
 Just like when we communicate.
 If I'm 21, I say I'm 21, not +21.

 <b>push_swap Roadmap:<br>
 First step:<br>